Pakistan police, ex-PM Khan supporters scuffle near his home - NewsBreak

 Fawad Chaudhry, another senior party leader, said Khan’s legal team was in the process of submitting a request to the Islamabad High Court to have warrants against Khan suspended.
 Khan’s lawyers were also legally challenging the warrants before another Islamabad court later Tuesday.

-Police said reinforcement were on their way Khan's house to bring the situation under control.
+Police said reinforcements were on their way to Khan’s house to bring the situation under control.

+Angered over the expected arrest of Khan, his supporters took to the streets across Pakistan, blocking some key roads near Islamabad while asking the government to refrain from arresting Khan.

+“We will arrest this man on the court order and he ran away to avoid arrest,” said Interior Minister Rana Sanaullah Khan, who is not related to the former premier.
+He said Khan will be produced before the court.

-Earlier Tuesday, the government barred officials from keeping valuable state gifts received while in office in an effort to set an example amid entrenched corruption.
-The ban states that no official — including the country's prime minister, figurehead president and Cabinet ministers — can keep a gift that exceed $300 in value.
+Earlier on Tuesday, Sharif’s government made changes approved by the Cabinet to clarify laws banning officials from keeping valuable state gifts received while in office.
+The ban clarifies that no official — including the country’s prime minister, figurehead president and Cabinet ministers — can keep a gift that exceeds $300 in value.

 The ban says any recipient must deposit such a gift with the state repository, known as Toshakhana in the Urdu language, within a month of receiving it.
 The gifts would from now on be perceived as state property, it added.